COLUMBUS (WCMH) — The Ohio Department of Health has released the latest number of cases of COVID-19 in the state.

 The Department of Health adds the data when it is informed of a case or death.
 The information is backdated to the actual date the person started exhibiting symptoms or the date the person died.

-It was a roller-coaster of a Thursday for Gov. DeWine after he tested positive for COVID-19 when he took a test as part of the standard protocol to greet President Donald Trump on the tarmac at Burke Lakefront Airport in Cleveland.
+It was announced Thursday that Gov. DeWine has tested postitive for COVID-19 after he took a test as part of the standard protocol to greet President Donald Trump on the tarmac at Burke Lakefront Airport in Cleveland.

 Tuesday, Governor DeWine announced all students K-12 will have to wear masks in the classroom this fall, He said he would be signing an Ohio Department of Health order Tuesday.

 Previously, Ohio’s mask mandate only included students 10 years of age and older.

 There are exceptions for students with special needs, DeWine added.

 During Tuesday’s briefing, Gov. DeWine announced former Ohio Department of Health Director Dr. Amy Acton would be leaving the governor’s office and return to her previous job a the Columbus Foundation.

 - Federal order requires face masks for travelers; Dayton International Airport already has policy in place

 - Premier Health vaccine clinic at UD Arena moves indoors

 - ‘Just want to say thank you’: First lady Jill Biden delivers cookies to National Guard troops